 Blending hot liquid: First, allow the liquid to cool a bit before blending.
 Never fill a blender more than half-way with hot liquid.
 Remove the center cap from the blender lid.
 Finally, place a towel over the top of the blender lid.
 Then you’re ready to blend.

-The croutons on top are purely optional, but they add so much to this recipe.
+The croutons on top are purely optional, but they add so much to this vegan broccoli soup.
 However, there are options if you’re looking for a low-carb soup topper!
 I highly recommend adding roasted chickpeas as a topping.
 It’s tasty and crunchy!

 However, if you’re going for the toasted croutons, good for you!
 Let’s begin.